Notes on the Geography of Argentina: San Antonio de Areco

 Once, however, this was a junction with its own marshaling yard.

 Where do you think the scale came from?
 You have one guess: don't blow it.

-The Brits owned the railroad, so what do you expect?
-Henry Pooley and Sons, based at Liverpool's Albion Foundry, were in their day the world's biggest maker of scales.
+What else on a British-owned railraod?
+Henry Pooley and Sons, based at Liverpool's Albion Foundry, was in its day the world's biggest maker of scales.